 I had signed up for a small group through my church but never attended it, I just constantly got emails about it.
 I had originally signed up in hopes of meeting a girl because the church is so large it is hard to get to know people at church.
 The vacuum Mason had left was tearing me apart, having someone that fully loves you no matter what you say or do, that you can be completely honest with is powerful, and so painful to be robbed of.
 In a moment of frustration and despair I joined a group of strangers and was able to talk about Mason.
 After several gatherings I finally told them of my past, which made them think no less of me and lead to some powerful relationships.
 I regard them now as "my church family."

-I thought if I sold enough it would build some interest in the kits, but after attempting to make one decided it was simply taking too long for what I could sell it for.
-Out of frustration I decided to go make one out of a single rock for fun.
+I thought if I sold enough finished pieces it would build some interest in the kits, but knew quickly that was not going to happen.
+The kits are not easy or quickly accomplished.
+Out of frustration I decided to go make some out of a single rock for fun.
+It would be faster.
 I made two and brought them to show off to my church family.
 They told me to sell them at the farmer's market in Missoula.
 I made more than just the frames and decided to price everything as low as I could.
-As sales increased, if they increased, I would increase the price.
-That was May 2018, and after more and more interest my time and table space could only be allocated to what was selling.
-After a month my side hustle income started to compete with my hourly income, and I began trying to get days off to spend on Miniature Masonry instead of stone masonry.
-After a few more weeks I talked to my boss about switching to part time and he ultimately said I should go after Miniature Masonry full time.
+As sales increased, I increased my price.
+As my price increased my craftsmanship improved.
+After a couple months I talked to my boss about switching to part time and he ultimately said I should go after Miniature Masonry full time.
 He is a great man that put me to work right out of jail, taught me how to craft stone, and has continued to help Miniature Masonry when he can.
 My Grandma has been an unwavering champion for the new Trevor since jail.
-No one has made me feel prouder of the man I have become, and what I have come from, than her.
-May she rest in peace by God's side.
+No one has made me feel prouder of the man I have become, from what I have come from, than her.
+Her deep conversations and brutally honest opinions are sorely missed.